contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/06_document/03_download-documentation.md

 ![Add a member to your Descriptor](images/add-member.jpg "Add a member to your Descriptor")

-For more information on Team work, jump to our [Team work](/technical-resources/apispark/guide/explore/team-work "Team work") section of the User Guide.
+For more information on Team work, jump to our [Add team members](/technical-resources/apispark/guide/share/add-members "Add team members") section of the User Guide.

 ## Make it public